-Prerequisite: Cabinet Making 20 This course is designed to allow students to work independently using previously learned techniques.
-Students are expected to design and complete a major project in woodworking.
+Prerequisite: Cabinet Making 20 or Administrative Permission This course is designed to allow students to work independently using previously learned techniques.
+Students are expected to select and complete a major project in woodworking.
 Each student will be required to complete a major project to receive credit.
 Students will be required to cover the cost of materials.

 There is an inherent risk to student safety due to the use of power tools.
+Students registered in this class will be required to pay a course fee of \$40.00.